Wahid-Mujawar/Kommunicate-Task/README.md

 Simple User Info List

-A user info list built on Reactjs  which shows the list of users in a tabular form  with their thumbnails present in the first column.
+A user info list built on React, which shows the list of users in a tabular form  with their thumbnails present in the first column.
-Pagination to the list up to 3 pages with 4 users per page with a search bar present to search the already loaded list in view.
+Added pagination to the list up to 3 pages with 4 users per page with a search bar present to search the already loaded list in view.
 Whenever a user is clicked, a comprehensive view of the selected user in a modal on the same page pop up, listing out the user's complete info.

 Languages Javascript and HTML/CSS
 Framework/Library ReactJs